US Trademark and Intellectual Property

 To find out more about the trademark filing fees and payment schedule, please visit trademark fee information.

-After the trademark application is filed, the USPTO determines if you have met the minimum filing requirements, assigns an application serial number, and the application is forwarded to an examining attorney.
+Once you’ve submitted your trademark application with USPTO, the USPTO verifies that your application meets minimum filing requirements, assigns an application serial number, and the application is forwarded to an examining attorney.
 The trademark is listed in the Trademark Principal Register while pending USPTO review.

-You can check the status of your trademark registration with your US serial, registration or reference number.
+You can check the status of your trademark registration using your US serial, registration or reference number.
+To track the progress of your application, use the Trademark Status and Document Retrieval (TSDR) system.
+Check your application status regularly, especially after receiving an Office Action, to ensure timely responses.
 Visit check status for more information.

-Contact us, your experienced US trademark attorney in Miami, Florida USA to assist you with your US trademark application and US trademark registration before USPTO.
+Contact us, your experienced US trademark attorney to assist you with your US trademark application and US trademark registration before USPTO.

 Patent